JanderHungrige/SlideMob/README.md

 [*Poetry*](https://python-poetry.org) is used as package/dependency manager as well as for handling the virtual environment into which the dependencies are installed.

+Install tkinter via brew (restart maybe required)

+    brew install python-tk

+Install [LM Studio](https://lmstudio.ai/) via their website and the CLI via terminal

+    npx lmstudio install-cli

+After you have installed a model of your choice, you can start the server and load the model

+    lms server start
+    lms load

 Enter the repository's root folder

     cd slidemob/

-Create the virtual environment and install the dependencies - including the optional dependencies for development and testing - by using [*Poetry*](https://python-poetry.org/docs/basic-usage/):
+Create the virtual environment and install the dependencies - including the optional dependencies for development and testing - by using [*Poetry*](https://python-poetry.org/docs/basic-usage/) (make sure to be on a more recent version, there were some errors with poetry < 2):

     poetry install